rangeengine/Range-Engine-Docs/source/manual/editors/properties/object.rst

 Activity Culling
 ================

-UPBGE's **Activity Culling** feature allows to disable object's physics and logic based on the distance to the nearest camera.
+RanGE **Activity Culling** feature allows to disable object's physics and logic based on the distance to the nearest camera.
 This allows better performance by not processing objects which are too far away.